mikepthomas/mikepthomas.github.io/static/media/printer-am8.f675966d63980348967a.md

 I have purchased an SKR 1.4 to run the printer as I will be using the Anet A8's SKR 1.4 Turbo for the [Voron 1.8](printer-voron-1.8.md).

 It will be flashed with [Klipper Firmware](https://www.klipper3d.org/) as the [Marlin configuration](https://github.com/mikepthomas/Marlin/tree/2.1.x-Anet-SKR-1.4) that I currently use is not set up to use the CoreXZ kinematics the AM8 Switchwire uses.
-The SKR 1.4 has 5 stepper motors which will be enough to run the 2 XZ stepper motors, the Y Stepper and [2 M4 extruders](printer-extruders-and-toolheads.md#voron-m4).
+The SKR 1.4 has 5 stepper motors which will be enough to run the 2 XZ stepper motors, the Y Stepper and eventually [2 M4 extruders](printer-voron-1.8-mods.md#voron-m4) which will be left over when I have built the [ERCF](printer-enraged-rabbit-carrot-feeder.md).

 ## Sourcing Parts